How to Clean Trex Decking: The Ultimate Guide for a Beautiful Outdoor Space

 Oil and Grease Stains

 Trex does recommend cleaning oil and grease spills within seven days for best results.
 Apply warm, soapy water to the area, scrubbing lightly with a soft-bristle brush.
 Tougher stains, however, will be more apt to be removed with a Trex composite deck cleaner.
+For heavy grill splatter, applying the soap directly to the stain and letting it dwell for a few minutes before scrubbing can help break down the fats.

 Mold and Mildew